jbock-java/jbock/README.md

 Now let's look at some features in more detail.

-### Parameters
+### Argument vector

-Command line applications have access to an array `String[] argv`, the contents of which are usually examined at the start of the program.
+Command line applications have access to a special array of strings.
+The contents of this array are not known at compile time.
+At runtime, it contains the application's command line arguments.

+Some of the tokens in this array will be in the form of key-value pairs.
+Others are distinguished by their special form or position.
-The tokens in this array, or sometimes certain pairs of tokens, are called *parameters*.
+Both the key-value pairs and the standalone tokens are called *parameters*.

 Let's take a look at the three basic types of parameters:
 <a href="#positional-parameters">*positional parameters,*</a>